 Obtain your car registration pass(es) if needed

 What does this mean for you?
-If you want to take portraits at Cadillac Mountain, you’ll want to talk to your photographer to determine what time you’ll want to purchase your pass for.
-I suspect car registration passes will sell out very quickly, so it’ll be important to obtain a pass sooner rather than later.
+If you want to take portraits at Cadillac Mountain, you'll want to talk to your photographer to determine what time you'll want to purchase your pass for, as well as how many car registrations you will need.
+I suspect car registration passes will sell out very quickly, so you'll need to make sure you're on the ball and purchase your pass on the day(s) it becomes available.
 Would you like to avoid having to deal with car registrations?
 If yes, I recommend considering hiking to other, quieter mountaintops.
 While hiking may sound daunting, some can be reached with as little as a 15-20 minute hike, and many mountains offer as good as if not better views than Cadillac!

 Determine where and when you will obtain your marriage license

 If you are a Maine resident, you'll need to apply at your city/town office.
 However, if you live outside of Maine, you'll be able to apply in any Maine town or city.
 The marriage license will be valid for 90 days once obtained, so plan wisely.
 If you'll be traveling up to Maine only a day or two prior to your ceremony, I recommend contacting the town office you plan to apply for your marriage license just to make sure they'll be open and ready to provide your marriage license for the day you plan to stop by.